biometrics/openbr/docs/docs/index.md

 ---

-## The Basics
+## Tutorials

-We have created a few tutorials to help teach you the basic principles of the OpenBR system.
-If this is your first time using OpenBR you should look at these before moving on to the more in-depth documentation below.
+We recommend that first-time users of the OpenBR framework look at the following tutorials before moving on to the more in-depth documentation below.

 * [Quick Start](tutorials.md#quick-start)
 * [Algorithms in OpenBR](tutorials.md#algorithms-in-openbr)